techbang/open_graph_helper/README.markdown

 # Open Graph Helper

-Easily put common [Open Graph](http://developers.facebook.com/docs/opengraph/) meta tags and [Facebook Social Plugin](http://developers.facebook.com/docs/plugins/) tags in your Rails application.
+Common [Open Graph](http://developers.facebook.com/docs/opengraph/) meta tag and [Facebook Social Plugin](http://developers.facebook.com/docs/plugins/) tag helpers.

-Currently only a small subset of these tags are supported (see below).
+There are only small subsets of tags are supported (for now).

 Pull requests are welcome.

 The Facebook Social Plugins are rendered in HTML5 version (a `<div>`).
 Their default options are tuned for Techbang.
 Override them by passing a Hash; see below.